dswatson/prePSORT/Scripts/Response_Script.md

 ### Genewise Regressions

 With all these pieces in place, all that's left to do is fit the genewise regressions.
-We write a custom function to export results, which modifies `limma`'s default `topTable` output by replacing the classic [Benjamini-Hochberg FDR](https://www.jstor.org/stable/2346101) with [Storey's *q*-values](http://people.eecs.berkeley.edu/~jordan/sail/readings/storey-annals-05.pdf), offering greater power for measuring [genomewide significance](http://www.pnas.org/content/100/16/9440.full).
-We also rename and reshuffle columns for a clean, consistent output.
+We write a custom function to export results.

 ``` r
 res <- function(contrast) {